The Top 3 Common Causes of Heel Pain

 Heel pain can be caused by a number of factors, but the most common causes of heel pain is due to plantar fasciitis or Achilles tendinitis.
 Plantar fasciitis is the condition that occurs when the thick tissue on the bottom of the heel becomes injured, inflaming the skin even more.
 Since this skin, also known as fascia tissue, runs from the toes to the heel bone, this condition can affect a person’s ability to walk.

-The Achilles tendon rupture occurs when the Achilles tendon is stretched until it snaps or tears.
-This is considered to be a rupture that can completely sever the tendon but even when it is only torn in part, the injury can affect a person’s ability to walk until it has healed completely.
+The Achilles tendon rupture occurs when a person stretches the Achilles tendon until it snaps or tears.
+This is a rupture that can completely sever the tendon.
+And even with a partial tear, the injury can affect a person’s ability to walk until it has healed completely.

 The Sixteen Most Common Causes of Heel Pain